 About Lydia Lofton

 IPSS is a unique vessel that promotes excellence and equity of access to simulation-based education across pediatric, perinatal, and associated health care providers and organizations.
-IPSS is well-placed to continue to be the driving force pushing forward pediatric and perinatal simulation-based education that is sustainable, relevant for all professional groups who care for pediatric patients, and backed by high quality evidence.
+IPSS is well-placed to continue to be the driving force for pediatric and perinatal simulation-based education that is sustainable, relevant for all professional groups who care for pediatric patients, and backed by high quality evidence.
 To maximize this opportunity, we must ensure collaboration is encouraged, different perspectives are heard, and we avoid duplication of effort.
-The challenges are great but energy is strong in the pediatric simulation community where we have a broad range of expertise to be shared.
+Expertise and energy is strong within the pediatric and perinatal simulation community where we have so much to share.
 I am delighted to have been involved with IPSS since 2013, served on the Board of Directors since 2017, and had the privilege to Co-Chair IPSSW2018.
-As President-Elect, I aim to use my experience and strengths to continue to support diversification of membership and participation within IPSS, and to continue realization of its strategic goals and vision of IPSS.
+As President-Elect, I aim to use my experience and strengths to continue to support diversification of membership and participation within IPSS, and to continue realization of its strategic goals and vision.